How to Start Your Own LLC in Oregon - Complete Guide

 How to Check Name Availability

 Use the Oregon Secretary of State Business Name Search tool to see if your proposed name is already taken.
-Also check the US Trademark database so it's not trademarked nationally — this avoids trademark disputes.
+Also check the US Patent and Trademark Office (USPTO) database so it's not trademarked nationally this avoids trademark disputes.

 Assumed Business Name ("Doing Business As" / DBA)